dfirebaugh/hack-points/README.md

  - as bounties gain weight/point value, they get fatter in the UI

  - teams total score can be calculated by adding up all points and is visible at all times

-### API
-`/api/users/` -- returns all users

-`/api/users/:userid` -- returns specific user based on id

-`/api/users/me` -- returns information about current logged on user

-`/api/users/totalPoints` -- returns the totalPoints of all users

-`/api/bounties/` -- returns all bounties

-`/api/bounties/:bountyid` -- returns specific bounty based on id

-`/api/bounties/:bountyid/endorse` -- adds your endorsement on a bounty